mailru/tarantool-authman/doc/oauth2.md

   consumer_secret: 41eef0fc10f9a62a1b301a7f1db703e076271b01f148efcdc3dcb3a69a78101c
   name: test app
   type: browser
+  is_trusted: false
 ```
 Register new OAuth client.
 Return OAuth client table.
 Valid application types are "server", "browser", "mobile", "native".
+Optional is_trusted parameter indicates that app is approved to be authorized by all resource owners.

 #### auth.oauth.disable_app(app_id)
 ```